willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 For non-urgent messages, after your message has been scheduled by the Organizational Messages platform (for example, after approval from your Organizational Messages approvers is acquired as needed), at the earliest, it will take a few hours before the message will be eligible to be delivered to end user devices.
 For example, if you set the Start Date to be now/today, you should expect a few hours before any end user devices in your testing tenant receive the message payload.

 Further, Windows buffers messages on a set period for each of the channels.
 (In other words, this experience is delivered on a ‘pull’ model.)
-So, expect that your message might take 24 or more hours for targeted end users in your testing tenant to receive and render the message as their devices might be configured to request content at different times.
+So, expect that your message might take 24 or more hours for targeted end users in your tenant to receive and render the message as their devices might be configured to request content at different times.

 Once your message has been actively delivering for over 24 hours, you can return to the Manage experience to review the latest delivery data for your message.